neuropoly/atlas-rat/README.md

 ## Dataset available

-The dataset that this pipeline is based on is available at: XXX.
+The dataset that this pipeline is based on is available at: https://osf.io/4b69v/.
 It contains the following data:

 - Rats perfusion + histology
 - Acquisition with EM